bent perspective images

 images are displayed in the various 'collections', exhibition prints are displayed in 'exhibitions' and the 'own your own' section. we only ever make one print of an image available for purchase and we predominantly print on canvas in sizes from 50" x 60" upwards. all prints are signed, registered in our database and come with certificates of authenticity and a unique catalogue number.

-prices of prints already produced are shown adjacent to each original in the 'own your own' section. if you would like a quote for any image you find here, contact us and we'll let you know whether it is still available - and then discuss size and media with you. if there's a priced print that you simply have to own, but really can't afford, just get in touch and we'll see what we can do - our aim is to spread the joy as far as possible!
+prints already produced are shown in the 'own your own' section. if you would like a quote for any image you find here, contact us and we'll let you know whether it is still available - and then discuss size and media with you. if there's a print that you simply have to own, but aren’t sure whether you can afford, just get in touch and we'll see what we can do - our aim is to spread the joy as far as possible!

 Powered by Squarespace